Origin of Batman: Analysis

-Media scholars Roberta Pearson and William Uricchio, in their 1991 work The Many Lives of the Batman: Critical Approaches to a Superhero and his Media, also noted beyond the origin story and such events as the introduction of Robin, "Until recently, the fixed and accruing and hence, canonized, events have been few in number", a situation altered by an increased effort by later Batman editors such as Dennis O'Neil to ensure consistency and continuity between stories.
+Media scholars Roberta Pearson and William Uricchio, in their 1991 work The Many Lives of the Batman: Critical Approaches to a Superhero and His Media, wrote about the origin story and such events as the introduction of Robin, "Until recently, the fixed and accruing and hence, canonized, events have been few in number", a situation altered by an increased effort by later Batman editors such as Dennis O'Neil to ensure consistency and continuity between stories.
 After witnessing the murder of his parents Dr. Thomas Wayne and Martha Wayne as a child, he swore vengeance against criminals, an oath tempered by a sense of justice.
 Bruce Wayne trains himself physically and intellectually and crafts a bat-inspired persona to fight crime.

 The driving force behind Bruce Wayne's character is his parents' murder and their absence.
 Bob Kane and Bill Finger discussed Batman's background and decided that "there's nothing more traumatic than having your parents murdered before your eyes".
 Despite his trauma, he sets his mind on studying to become a scientist and to train his body into physical perfection to fight crime in Gotham City as Batman, an inspired idea from Wayne's insight into the criminal mind.

-In an interview promoting the release of The Dark Knight Rises, actor Christian Bale described the deaths of Bruce's parents as a source of arrested development.
-"The thing is, he is still that child, basically. [...]
+In an interview promoting the release of The Dark Knight Rises, actor Christian Bale described the deaths of Bruce's parents as a source of arrested development: "The thing is, he is still that child, basically. [...]
 And the eternal problem that Alfred has with watching this guy who has no life.
-He’s put his entire life on hold, because he still does [feel that pain].
-He’s got such fierceness in his mind and in his emotions that he just will not forget the pain of his parents.
-With most people it’s like time heals all wounds, but I think with him it’s like he doesn’t want to forget it.
+He's put his entire life on hold, because he still does [feel that pain].
+He's got such fierceness in his mind and in his emotions that he just will not forget the pain of his parents.
+With most people it's like time heals all wounds, but I think with him it's like he doesn't want to forget it.
 He wants to maintain that anger that he felt at that injustice, but equally wants to present this very vacuous, soulless persona to Gotham so that no one will hopefully suspect him.
-They’ll just think he’s just a spoiled bastard."
+They'll just think he's just a spoiled bastard".

 Another of Batman's characterizations is that of a vigilante; in order to stop the evil that started with the death of his parents, he must sometimes break the law himself.
 Although manifested differently by being re-told by different artists, it is nevertheless that the details and the prime components of Batman's origin have never varied at all in the comic books, the "reiteration of the basic origin events holds together otherwise divergent expressions".
 The origin is the source of the character's traits and attributes, which play out in many of the character's adventures.

 Alterations

-Due to the many writers who have worked on Batman stories, and constant references due to the central importance of the murder to the Batman mythos, many of the factors concerning the event have been altered.
+Due to the many writers who have worked on Batman stories, and constant references due to the central importance of the murder to the Batman mythos, many of the factors concerning the event have been altered: